Mohamed-Akram-Hl/docs/2. Getting Started/Getting Started.md

 ### Learning by Examples
 Just copy and paste this code into your editor.
-> You can edit Lesko code and view the result by clicking on the run button.
+> You can edit the `"Hello World"` message and remplace it by whatever message you want.
 ```
 ecrire("Hello World")
 ```